harishkotra/gaia-autonomys-starter-kit/README.md

 - **Backend**: Node.js with ExpressJS
 - **Wallet**: Reown AppKit for wallet connectivity
 - **AI**: Gaia Node (OpenAI-compatible API) using OpenAI npm package
-- **Storage**: AutoDrive on Autonomys Network (Autonomys EVM)
+- **Storage**: Auto Drive on Autonomys Network (Autonomys EVM)
 - **Node**: Pre-configured for `https://0xebd3632ca5e7d758b88393f10b40ba8f59b0a396.gaia.domains`

 ## Security Notes

 - API keys are stored server-side only
 - Chat sessions are stored in memory (use database in production)
-- All AutoDrive uploads use compression
+- All Auto Drive uploads use compression
 - Files can be encrypted with optional passwords

 ## Production Considerations